Suspected truck driver in Texas migrant deaths was on meth, lawmaker says

 They likely then went into San Antonio and experienced mechanical issues that left them in the back of the truck without air conditioning or ventilation, Cuellar said.

-Prosecutors also accused Christian Martinez, 28, of conspiring with Zamorano and charged him with a human trafficking offense.
-He made an initial appearance in a court in the Eastern District of Texas on Wednesday.

-Two other men suspected of involvement in the incident, both of them Mexican nationals, were charged on Tuesday in U.S. federal court with possessing firearms while residing in the country illegally.
+Two other men suspected of involvement in the incident, Mexican nationals Juan Claudio D'Luna-Mendez and Francisco D'Luna-Bilbao, were charged on Tuesday in U.S. federal court with possessing firearms while residing in the country illegally.
 A preliminary hearing for the pair is set for Friday.

+D'Luna-Mendez's attorney, Michael McCrum, said his client is a 21-year-old carpenter who has been in the U.S. since childhood and had "nothing to do with" the tragedy.
+McCrum said he believed the other man charged was his client's father.

+Charging documents in the case said the truck's registration was tracked to the men's address.
+"They are arresting anyone they can," McCrum said.

 "It's tough here": Mexican migrant town faces lure and lore of the American dream